PratikMaitra/Sym_chk/README.md

 ## Prerequisites
 Before you begin, ensure you meet either of the following requirements:

-- Working python installation(preferably a conda installation)
+- A working python installation with pip or conda (preferably a conda installation)
 - Docker installed on your machine.